shakacode/react_on_rails_pro/docs/configuration.md

   # Array of globs to exclude from config.dependency_globs for ReactOnRailsPro cache key hashing
   config.excluded_dependency_globs = [ File.join(Rails.root, "app", "views", "**", "dont_hash_this.jbuilder") ]

-  # If configured, ReactOnRailsPro::AssetsPrecompile will call the build, fetch, & upload methods
-  # of the module assigned to config.remote_bundle_cache_adapter to cache webpack production bundles remotely
-  # To run this during assets precompilation, configure config/initializers/react_on_rails.rb as follows:
-  # Note, this next line is the React on Rails, not the Pro, configuration!
-  # config.build_production_command = ReactOnRailsPro::AssetsPrecompile
-  #
-  # Once configured for bundle caching, ReactOnRailsPro::AssetsPrecompile's caching functionality
+  # Remote bundle caching saves deployment time by caching bundles.
-  # can be disabled by setting ENV["DISABLE_PRECOMPILE_CACHE"] equal to "true"
-  #
-  # Next, uncomment and configure the next line, substituting your own remote_bundle_cache_adapter
-  # See the example below for an example definition of a S3BundleCacheAdapter
+  # See /docs/bundle-caching.md for usage and an example of a module called S3BundleCacheAdapter.
-  # config.remote_bundle_cache_adapter = S3Adapter
+  config.remote_bundle_cache_adapter = nil

   # ALL OPTIONS BELOW ONLY APPLY IF SERVER RENDERING